 This tool checks a website for broken links.
 Helpful for broken link building.

 Despite the laundry list of features, it’s pretty darn easy to use.
 Just enter a few keywords to find blogs in your industry.
 Then filter by Domain Authority and last post date to whittle down the list to bloggers that are worth reaching out to.
 You can also reach out to them (and track your results) within the platform.

 HARO (Help a Reporter Out)

 Want to get backlinks from The New York Times and The Wall Street Journal?
 You can hire a pricey PR firm…or you can use HARO.
-HARO is a “dating service” that connects journaists with sources.
-If you hook a journaist up with a nice quote or stat, they’ll reward you up with a mention or link.
+HARO is a “dating service” that connects journalists with sources.
+If you hook a journalist up with a nice quote or stat, they’ll reward you up with a mention or link.
 Takes a bit of grinding to get a single mention, but the links you get can be solid gold.

 Linkstant you an email alert every time you get a new link.
 Why is this helpful?

 Well you can turn that one link into multiple links (and a relationship) with a quick “hey, thanks for linking to me” email.
 It also helps you identify reputation management issues quickly so you can nip them in the bud before they blow up.

 An excellent tool that focuses on cold outreach.
 Cool Feature: MailShake provides email templates you can use for outreach.
 They have templates for guest post requests, LinkedIn outreach and more.

 Wondering if a link is helping or hurting your SEO efforts?
 Then upload the URL of the page to Marie Haynes’ blacklist tool.
 It will let you know if the domain is on Marie’s comprehensive list of spammy websites.
 If it is, you may want to add it to a disavow file.
 Helpful.